jasonlue/jasonlue.github.io/_posts/2019-08-26-clustered-hashing-basic-operations.md

         {   //the condition to end the loop. table[position] = entry;
             return;
         }
-        //position is always head of the cluster.
+        //position is always head of the next cluster.
         ASSERT( position == HeadOfMyCluster(position) );
-        //the to-be-swapped-out item appends to the end of its cluster. auto t = table[position];
+        //the to-be-swapped-out item appends to the end of its original cluster. auto t = table[position];
         int next = TailOfMyCluster(position)+1;
         t.distance += next - position;